UK Research and Innovation (UKRI) Future Leaders Fellowships

-- 25 March 2019, 12 pm SSPS deadline: Please email your completed outline proposal form (required information for UKRI Expression of Interest (EoI) form), CV and 2-page summary on proposed project (1 page) and teaching/research contributions to subject area (1 page), confirming high-quality publications eligible for REF 2021 (an essential requirement for School support).
-Documents minimum 2 cm margins and Arial 11.
+- 25 March 2019, 12 pm SSPS deadline: Please email your completed outline proposal form (required information for UKRI Expression of Interest (EoI) form), CV and 2-page summary on proposed project (1 page) and teaching/research contributions to subject area (1 page) with publication record.
+All documents minimum 2 cm margins and Arial 11.

 - 29 March: feedback with decisions made on applicants invited to proceed to UKRI EoI submission stage.
 Invited applicants will begin developing the full application with support from their mentor and Research Office (RO) as required.

 - 15 April: SSPS RO submits outline proposal form to University Central Research Support Office (RSO).
 This will be the basis for the UKRI’s EoI form, with EoI submission to UKRI coordinated by RSO on 2 May.